|

 Aspin (at the advising of Melvin Laird, former Secretary of Defense in the Nixon

 Administration) sent the UFO issue back to OSTP and the President for action.
+In one of the concluding paragraphs of the April 13th

 letter, Rockefeller notified Gibbons that Scott Jones was planning to convene a